-

 which

 is under the Executive Branch.
-The responsibilities and authority of probation officers and parole officers also differs.
+The responsibilities and authority of probation officers and parole officers also differ.

 -